MMC IVF Patient Guide

 IVF Counseling Sessions:

 As part of the preparation for IVF treatment, we believe that prior to the first cycle, every couple should have an interactive session to understand and discuss the various aspects of her fertility treatment with one of the MMC IVF Fertility physicians.
 Most specialists and couples find these sessions useful and informative.
-The Fertility Physicians will also discuss treatment protocols, complications, adverse effects if any and also outcome of the treatment.
+The fertility physicians at our fertility clinic in dubai, will also discuss treatment protocols, complications, adverse effects if any and also outcome of the treatment.
 The admin staff will clarify your doubts regarding the cost of the treatment.

 Panoramic View of Infertility Treatment

 After the initial evaluation, your fertility specialist will recommend, based on your medical history and results of initial testing, a treatment plan to that will provide the best outcome to suit your individual problems.
 Keeping in mind the mission and vision of MMC IVF, we aim to optimize our results with the least invasive and least costly option first, before moving onto more advanced treatments such as IVF or ICSI.
 But certain other couples who have tried all other simple conventional methods with no success; we may suggest IVF or ICSI as the first line of treatment.